agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 Interestingly enough, development of the SGID parallels a lot of the early innovative GIS work being done at the national level.
 Historically speaking, Utah has played a role in GIS history as an "Early-Adopter State."

-As early as the late-1970s, Utah was discussing the idea of statewide geographic data.
+As early as the late 1970s, Utah was discussing the idea of statewide geographic data.
 At that time, GIS was being tested in a few agencies, so a committee was formed to look at the needs of each state agency.
-The original concept for the centralized database was for resource management, planning, and inter-agency coordination.
+The original concept was that Utah would create a centralized database for resource management, planning, and interagency coordination.

 In 1980, ESRI was hired as a consultant to assist with Utah’s GIS implementation plan.
 The following year the state signed a contract with ESRI to purchase hardware, software, and training.
 The software they purchased pre-dated ARC/INFO, which was released a year later in 1982 under the banner [“the first commercial GIS”](https://www.esri.com/~/media/Files/Pdfs/about-esri/esri-history-up-close).
 But, it was with this equipment that the state began creating Utah’s first statewide GIS database.